-So hopefully Diboll (the cheapest place to live in Texas) can show these guys how to live on a budget in the coming years.
+So hopefully Progreso (the cheapest place to live in Texas) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Texas and the most expensive cities in the country: